Ten Things You Thought You Knew About Scotland Updated 09/09/2017

 Dunnet Head is the most northerly point, and Duncansby Head the most North Easterly.
-As can be seen from the map above left (click to enlarge) neither point is that far from John O' Groats.
+As can be seen from the map left (click to enlarge) neither point is that far from John O' Groats.
 So bad news for cyclists from Land's End to John o' Groats - if you want to really go from end to end of the Great Britain mainland - you've still got two more miles to go!

 6) Jura only has one road

 Even discounting a few short private roads to Jura House and on the Ardlussa Estate, Jura's road does have a few public branches.
 The main road on Jura is the A846, which, starting as it means to go on, commences on Islay at Ardbeg Distillery tours a number of distilleries in Islay before reaching Port Askaig - hops on the Eilean Dhiura ferry and continues through Craighouse to Lussagiven, where it finally gives up being an A road - not that you might realise it was an A road long before then.
 Single track often with grass growing down the middle, it bears no resemblance to its main stretch between Port Ellen and Port Askaig, let alone most A roads on the mainland.

 As can be seen from these three map extracts - it branches off to the pier in Craighouse, opposite the Isle of Jura Distillery, has an unclassified branch to Ardfernal, and another to Inverlussa.
 It eventually peters out into a rough track by the time it reaches Barnhill the cottage where George Orwell wrote 1984.
 Orwell famously described Jura as "ungetattable" - and if you've ever been to Jura you'll know just what he meant - and it must have been even more difficult in 1948.